 - Cool down with Colorado-made ice cream at Ollie’s Ice Cream.
 Serving mostly Ann and Mann’s ice cream from Colorado Springs, Ollie’s is one of Paonia’s social hotspots due to it’s central downtown location.
 Look for Cinnamon-flavored ice cream, a favorite of many locals.

 - Soak at Avalanche Ranch Hot Springs.
-Reminiscent of a European spa, this quiet private hot springs is nestled in the pine forests near Redstone.
+Reminiscent of a European spa, this quiet private hot springs is nestled about 45 minutes from us in the pine forests near Redstone.
 Perfect for relaxing after a long hike, bike ride, or big meal at the Redstone Inn.

 - Tour the Redstone Castle.
 Take a tour of the Redstone Castle a.k.a.
 Cleveholm Manor in Redstone Colorado, then stop for a delicious upscale meal at the historic Redstone Inn.